leikingo/angular2-course/currency-converter/README.md

 For single/ simple class conditions the *CSS Class Binding* is simplier.

 Input properties of compoments can be set via the `inputs` property of the `@Component` annotation.
+The shorthand syntax is to use `@Input()` directly before the component property to expose the property for binding.
+We therefore can use *Property Binding* with our custom components as well with the same syntax as *Element Binding*.